HoareLea/SAM_gbXML/README.md

 <a href="https://github.com/HoareLea/SAM_gbXML"><img src="https://github.com/HoareLea/SAM_gbXML/blob/master/Grasshopper/SAM.Analytical.Grasshopper.gbXML/Resources/SAM_gbXML.png" align="left" hspace="10" vspace="6"></a>

 **SAM_gbXML** is part of SAM Toolkit that is designed to help export/import gbXML from SAM Analytical Model.
 Welcome and let's make the opensource journey continue. :handshake:
 SAM_gbXML is a C# library that provides functionality for working with gbXML files, a standard format used to exchange building information data.
+It is a module of the Sustainable Analytical Model (SAM) software developed by [Michal Dengusiak](https://github.com/michaldengusiak) and [Jakub Ziolkowski](https://github.com/ZiolkowskiJakub).

 ## Features